What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

-In highly dynamical environments like the CMZ or barred galaxies, it is conceivable that GMCs are disrupted by transient tidal perturbations \citep[`tidal shocks', see e.g.][]{spitzer58,kundic95} before having been able to form stars.
-This idea was first introduced by \citet{tubbs82}, who suggested that perturbations would limit the star formation time-scale and hence decrease the SFR. {Note that this effect differs from disruption by a steady tidal field (see e.g. \citealt{kenney92} for extragalactic examples), to which we turn in \S\ref{sec:tidal}}.
-The vast majority of the star formation in the 100-pc ring of the CMZ takes place in the complex Sgr~B2 \citep{longmore13}. {It has been proposed by \citet{molinari11} that the 100-pc ring follows the $x_2$ orbit} -- a family of elliptical orbits with semi-major axis perpendicular to the Galactic bar, which precesses at the same rate as the pattern speed of the bar, resulting in stable, non-intersecting trajectories.
-The $x_2$ orbits are situated within the $x_1$ orbits, which are elongated along the major axis of the bar \citep[see][]{athanassoula92}. {In this scenario, Sgr~B2 and Sgr~C lie at the points where the $x_1$ and $x_2$ orbits touch, and the accumulation of gas occurs due to two density waves} with pattern speeds different than the flow velocity of the gas orbiting on the 100-pc ring. {Such a configuration has been observed in other galaxies \citep[e.g.][]{pan13}.} The ring upstream of Sgr~B2 is fragmented into clouds that have properties suggesting that they could be massive protoclusters \citep{longmore13b}. {A schematic representation of this configuration is shown in Figure~\ref{fig:cmzschem}.} {If Sgr~B2 is indeed a standing density wave and the impending encounter of these clouds with Sgr~B2 is sufficiently energetic \citep[cf.][]{sato00}, it is possible that star formation is briefly induced due to the tidal compression when they enter Sgr~B2, but is subsequently halted when the clouds exit the Sgr~B2 region and rapidly expand due to having been tidally heated. {We reiterate that the scenario of Figure~\ref{fig:cmzschem} is not undisputed (see footnote~\ref{footnote:uncertain}).
-However, it does lead to the most extreme cloud-cloud encounters that could take place in the CMZ, and therefore we consider it as an upper limit.}}
+The ring upstream of Sgr~B2 is fragmented into clouds that have properties suggesting that they could be massive protoclusters \citep{longmore13b}.
+A schematic representation of this configuration is shown in Figure~\ref{fig:cmzschem}.
+If Sgr~B2 is indeed a standing density wave and the impending encounter of these clouds with Sgr~B2 is sufficiently energetic \citep[cf.][]{sato00}, it is possible that star formation is briefly induced due to the tidal compression when they enter Sgr~B2, but is subsequently halted when the clouds exit the Sgr~B2 region and rapidly expand due to having been tidally heated.
+We reiterate that the scenario of Figure~\ref{fig:cmzschem} is not undisputed (see footnote~\ref{footnote:uncertain}).
+However, it does lead to the most extreme cloud-cloud encounters that could take place in the CMZ, and therefore we consider it as an upper limit to their disruptive potential.